SSWConsulting/SSW.Rules.Content/rules/do-not-provide-anchors-for-feedback/rule.md

 ### Written work

-When it comes to receiving feedback on emails, it's best to get the person providing feedback to read it themselves, rather than reading it to them.
+When requesting feedback on emails, it's best to get the person providing feedback to read the email themselves, rather than reading it to them.

 This allows them to read at their own pace and absorb the information fully, without feeling rushed or distracted by your tone of voice or inflection.